JuanLuisGozaloFdez/DevOpsLab4-Jupyter/jupyter-local/README.md

 Note: Inside virtual environment, *pip* could be used instead *pip3*.

-    pip install jupyter
+    pip install Jupyter

 So, Jupyter has been installed succesfully.
+Then we need to create the configuration file.
+The file will be generated directly in a new directory named ~/.jupyter

+    jupyter noteboook --generate-config

 But some configuration must be adapted.

-To do the configuration, edit with nano (or any other editing tool):
+To do the configuration changes, edit with nano (or any other editing tool):

     nano ~/.jupyter/jupyter_notebook_config.py